-(d) Annual OPEB Costs and Net OPEB Obligation
+(h) Annual OPEB Costs and Net OPEB Obligation under GASB No. 45

-The Authority's Fiscal Year 2016 annual OPEB expense is calculated based on the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement No. 45.
+The Authority's fiscal year 2017 annual OPEB expense is calculated based on the annual required contribution of the employer (ARC), an amount actuarially determined in accordance with the parameters of GASB Statement No. 45.
 The ARC represents a level of funding that, if paid on an ongoing basis, is projected to cover the normal cost per year and amortize the unfunded actuarial liability over a period of thirty years.
-The following table shows the components of the Authority's annual OPEB cost for the year ending June 30, 2016, the amount actually contributed to the plan, and the change in the Authority's net OPEB obligation based on an actuarial valuation as of January 1, 2015:

 Notes to Financial Statements

-June 30, 2016 and 2015
+June 30, 2018 and 2017

 (Dollars in thousands)